ti-cortex-m4/demo-java-completablefuture/doc/article.md

 Note that not all tasks are the same.
 Some of them are fast (they should be executed synchronously), and some of them are slow (they should be executed asynchronously).
 Some of them are independent (they can be executed in parallel), and some of them depend on the results of previous tasks (they have to be executed sequentially).

-The mentioned workflow is implemented below in three programming styles: synchronous, asynchronous based on _Future_, and asynchronous based on _CompletableFuture_.
+The mentioned workflow is implemented below in three programming styles: synchronous, asynchronous based on the _Future_ class, and asynchronous based on the _CompletableFuture_ class.

 >In _synchronous_ programming, the main thread starts an axillary task and blocks until this task is finished.
 When the axillary task is completed, the main thread continues the main task.